 The City Clerk's Office administers all special, local, state, and federal elections in Berkley.

-Within this section, you will find important information regarding the election process, including absentee voter documents, voter precinct map, and an election schedule.
+Within this section of our website, you will find important information regarding the election process, including absentee voter documents, a voter precinct map, and an election schedule.

 If you have additional questions, please contact the City Clerk's Office at 248-658-3310.

 - Berkley School District called for a special operating millage renewal election.